educredentials/obv3-examples/README.md

 - [x] Identity Field: how is that done in OBv2?
 Can we re-use an OBv3 concept for this?
 - [ ] Fetch contexts from https://wiki.surfnet.nl/display/Edubadges/Specificatie+Metadatamodel+Edubadges and import as contexts in this project.
 - [ ] Put on backlog: Add specific @context that describes our custom rules for obv3 badges, requiring additional fields for example.
+- [ ] set up docker-compose to run this make/test easier, without having to fetch or install deps